stackbit-projects/rylands-website-c672a/content/pages/blog/post-two.md

   type: ImageBlock
   url: /images/003 Investing and The Rule of 752.png
   altText: 003 Investing and The Rule of 752
+  caption: 003 Investing and The Rule of 752
 bottomSections:
   - type: CtaSection
     colors: colors-e